, ,

 A Quiet Migration: Small Businesses Move out of the Home Office Signaling Professionalization

 In addition to this demographic surge, there’s a physical shift happening, too.
 The share of home-based businesses dropped from 27% in 2024 to 20% in 2025, while those who own or lease commercial property rose from 52% in 2024 to 59% in 2025.
-This 7-point increase signals a new level of small business professionalization, as businesses outgrow spare bedrooms and garages and transition into dedicated commercial spaces.
+This 7-point increase signals a new level of micro-business professionalization, as businesses outgrow spare bedrooms and garages and transition into dedicated commercial spaces.
 But with that growth comes new types of risks — from property damage and liability to equipment protection and customer injury, increasing the need for comprehensive commercial coverage.
 This means more small businesses need a policy that protects against a full range of business risks that help keep operations running smoothly when unexpected events occur.

 Even as more small business owners move into commercial properties, many still mix personal and professional resources.